 Leave the longer hair on top sleek and thick while the sides remain tapered and faded for a contrasted look.
 What’s great about a long hair fade with a disconnection is how you can wear it up in a man bun style if desired.

-According to Hince, your barber should always recommend his/her opinion depending on suitability.
-He adds, “this style is very low-maintenance because it’s so short you don’t have to do much in the mornings.
-Just add your matte clay or slick Gorilla texturizing powder, rough it through, and spray!”
+Your barber should always recommend their opinion depending on suitability.
+This style is very low-maintenance because it’s so short you don’t have to do much in the mornings.
+Add matte clay or slick Gorilla texturizing powder, rough it through, and spray!

 An ivy league cut on a men’s fade haircut might give you the smoothest mood you’ve ever had.

 This frohawk hairstyle with a fade gives a tropical fun look!
 I love how the top texture continues down the back of the head with the natural curls!